mlglegobloxer/vm-translator/README.md

 # VM Translator

 My implementation of the vm-translator from the NAND to Tetris course on corsera

+Usage:

+    $ python vm-translator path

+Where path leads to either:

+- A single .vm file to compile
+- A directory to compile all .vm files inside

 This program maps hack vm code: